linux-system-roles/mssql/README.md

 ### `mssql_edition`

 The edition of MSSQL to install.

+This variable is required when you run the role to install MSSQL.

 Use one of the following values:

 * `Enterprise`
 * `Standard`